joelmnz/py_azureBlobLatestFile/README.md

 # Azure Blob Containers Most Recent File Time

-Displays the date time of the most recent file in a Azure Blob Container
+Displays the date time of the most recent file in a Azure Blob Container.
+The primary purpose of this app is for use with a monitoring tool such as Uptime Kuma to tell if your backups are working.

 # Dev Getting Started